stackblitz/docs/docs/guides/codeflow/content-updates-with-web-publisher.md

 ## Submitting your changes

-You've introduced your edits and you're ready to submit them for the review.
+You've introduced the edits and you're ready to submit them for the review.

 :::warning IMPORTANT:
 Before you send them to the owner of the page, please double check the text for typos, stylistic errors, links that don't work, and so on.
 Make sure that your edits are top-notch and are actually helpful.